cryptoseb/custom-wp-login/README.md

 ## Some Notes:
 1. You should install and activate a Child Theme before modifying your functions.php file

 2. I have fixed the styling on mobile.
-I had ZERO clue how CSS worked when I originally copied the code linked from multiple sources.
-I now have a clue and made it look better
+I had ZERO clue how CSS worked when I originally pieced this together jankily.
+I now have a bit of a clue and made it look better

 3. Best to serve the images for the background and logo over https or most major browsers will display a warning